We have some terrific parks in Round Rock! Here are our Top 6 Parks in Round Rock for kids!

 Top 6 Parks in Round Rock for Kids: Chisholm Valley Park

 Chisholm Valley Park (1201 Trey, Round Rock) is probably the best kept secret in Round Rock.
 It’s not very big, but the playground equipment is so unique that I had to include it.
 There isn’t a parking lot, but there’s usually plenty of street parking available.
 There also are no public restrooms, so plan accordingly before you go.
-There are two see-saws, cool climbing structures, sand pits, and more.
+There are two see-saws, cool climbing structures, a sand pit, and more.
 There’s also cute little running track just beyond the playground that my kids love to run around and pretend to be racing in the Olympics.
+A large field beyond the playground is a perfect place to practice soccer!

 Top 6 Parks in Round Rock for Kids: Memorial Park

 Memorial Park (600 North Lee St, Round Rock) is situated next to the Brushy Creek, which you can follow all the way down to the legendary “round rock” for which the town is named.
-The playground is fun for kids of all ages, and there are plenty of picnic tables for you to enjoy a peaceful lunch next to the water.
+The newly updated playground is fun for kids of all ages, and there are plenty of picnic tables for you to enjoy a peaceful picnic next to the water.

 What fantastic parks would you add to this list?